Eighth Grade Homeroom

 Both Prealgebra and Algebra 1 are offered to students in grade 8.
 Those who have progressed successfully through 7th grade math and are ready for the rigors of Algebra 1 are placed there.
 Those who still need to master some Prealgebra topics study at the Prealgebra level and are slowly introduced to increasingly more Algebra.
 This necessity of mastery and the familiarization of early topics in Algebra 1 allow for an easy transition to high school math.

-We study the ideas, the transformation and events that occurred in the United States from the American Revolution to World War I.
+We study the ideas, the transformation and events that occurred in the United States from the American Revolution to the Civil War.